Trarizon/Trarizon.Library/src/Trarizon.Library/README.md

     - `TryAt` : `TryXXX` version of `ElementAt`
     - `TryFirst` : `TryXXX` version of `First`
     - `TryLast` : `TryXXX` version of `Last`
-    - `FirstByMaxPriorityOrDefault` : Find the first item has priority greater than given priority, if not found, return the first item with greatest priority
+    - `FirstNearToMax(By)(OrDefault)` : Find the first item has priority greater than given priority, if not found, return the first item with greatest priority
     - `TrySingle` : Returning tagged union version of `Single`
 - Filtering
     - `Duplicates` : Return all elements that is not distinct in collection